arlicle/laniu/README.md

 when you define a model , It's automatic create the data spec.

 ### insert data
+If the field has :default config, It will auto fill the default value to the field.

 ``` clojure
 (insert! reporter :values {:full_name "edison"})